MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Parameter | Value | Description
 ----------|-------|------------
 id_token  |       | The token issued by the external identity provider. state     |       | The same state that was passed in the request, if any.
-Otherwise, this should not be present.
+Otherwise, this value shouldn't be present.

 On success, the provider would then issue an id_token for the user.
 Entra ID uses the published OIDC metadata to verify that the token contains the expected claims, and does any other validation of the token that OIDC requires.